Riddhi816/survey_web_form/README.md

+## 🚀 Deployment

+To deploy the survey on any web server:

+- Run `npm run build` in the project root.
+- This will generate a `/build` folder with all necessary static files.
+- Upload the contents of the `/build` folder to any web server (e.g., Apache, Nginx, university server).
+- The survey will work as a static website and connect to Firebase in real time — no backend setup is required.

 ## 🔍 How to View Survey Data (Firebase Access)

 You do NOT need to run Firebase locally to view results.